CaglarAlperen/superliminal-object-sizing-illusion-demo/README.md

   }
   ```

   This method had same move speed problem too I mentioned above.
 Therefore I decided to return manipulating `transform.position` in order to get instant reaction.
-However I had to solve intersection problem with code.
+However, I had to solve intersection problem with the code.
 I found a way which is casting rays to six directions (up, down, right, left, forward, backward) and check is there a wall, if there is a wall push object according to normal of this wall.

   ```cs
   public class DraggableObject : MonoBehaviour